meetparikh1202/ocr-expense-calculator/README.md

 ✅✅✅ All set ✅✅✅

-Play / Code / Share 😉
+Explore / Code / Share 😉

 #### Note: Read code comments to know more about the code 🙂